 Watch the video below to see the Apple ID Expiration scam, explained:

 How to avoid the Apple ID Expiration Text Message:

-This scam used to be pulled only via email, but with the advancement of the technology it became more prevalent this month.
-Never send credit card information, account passwords, or extensive personal information" to anyone.
+This scam used to be pulled only via email, but with the advancement of technology, it became more prevalent this month.
+Never send credit card information, account passwords, or extensive personal information” to anyone.
 Your Apple ID is just fine.

 How to report the Apple ID Expiration Text Message scam:

 Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below: